acg/shellac/README.md

     exec thunderbird -compose subject="$title",body="$link"

-After modifying `etc/shellac.json`, reload the Shellac extension on the `chrome://extensions` page to rebuild the browser context menu.
-I hope to find some way around this step in the future.
+If you modify `etc/shellac.json`, choose the `Refresh This List of Commands` item from the context menu, and you'll see your changes the next time you bring up the context menu.
+I hope the Chrome extension APIs will have better support for dynamic context menus in the future.

 Commands are passed information about the browser context via `SHELLAC_*` environmental variables.
 The `$SHELLAC_ACTION` variable always specifies the name of the action that was selected.
 Other variables come from the Chrome browser context.
 In particular, take a look at: